Get

 What Are Webbed Feet?

 When we think of webbed feet, we immediately think of animals like ducks or frogs that have obvious membranes in between their toes.
 The purpose of this anatomical feature is to increase the surface area of the foot for aquatic locomotion.
-In the canine world, not all dogs have webbed feet.
+In the canine world, not all dogs have the same degree of webbing.
 Certain breeds have webbings on their toes that allow them to perform specific functions, such as having better stability for walking and, you guessed it, swimming!
 But although stronger swimming abilities are an obvious advantage, not all breeds with webbed feet use them for swimming.

 webbed feet vs regular